MJP45/snake-invaders/README.md

 When this was all working, I wrote some tests using jest to allow for automated testing of the game logic.

+## How to install
+`git clone` the repository and then `yarn install` this will ensure that you have any dev dependencies needed and be able to run the test package.

 ## Current state
 The game is functioning and has taught me a lot about how to use classes and